tylertitsworth/5th-age-srd/Classes/Psion.md

 #### Champion Feat

-Once per battle, when you are out of daily affinities, you can cast a daily affinity by expending a recovery without healing instead.
+Once per battle, when you are out of full recovery affinities, you can cast a full recovery affinity by expending a recovery without healing instead.

 #### Epic Feat